kristopolous/reddit-comment-miner/README.md

 ## The Latest in Stalker Assistance Technology

-Sometimes I get a reply to a comment that makes me think "Is this person crazy?
-Who the heck is this?"
+Ever get a reply on reddit where you think "Dear Lord Almighty!
+This person crazy.
+Who is this?!"

-Now I could just page through the comments reading them like a typical obsessive crazy person.
-But I'm a programmer!
-I am computer-assisted crazy!

-## The Goods
+Now you *could* page through their comments and stalk them the old way or you could live it up with the brand new `reddit-comment-miner`.

-This only slightly magical PHP7 script casts a spell of Internet Stalker Level 1 over a given reddit user.
+This magical PHP7 script casts a spell of Internet Stalker Level 1 over a given reddit user.

-To use, provide a nickname, such as, well ok, let's use mine.
+Watch as we provide a nickname and the script chugs away, slurping up all the comments:

     $ ./reddit-comment-miner kristopolous
     1 https://www.reddit.com/user/kristopolous/